LowPolyCount/UI-Power-Tools/README.md

 # Status

-UI Power Tools v1 is currently in BETA. v1 is focused on implementing UICS, providing a basic  screen manager, and providing examples & documentation of how to use everything.
+UI Power Tools v1 is currently in BETA. v1 is focused on implementing UICS, providing a basic screen manager, and giving examples & documentation of how to use everything.

 # Roadmap